andrew-johnson-4/lambda-mountain/TUTORIAL/verify-hello-world-with-coq.md

 We add these two post-conditions with an `expect` comment in the assembly file.
 However, if we look closely at the program you may notice that there is also a Trojan Horse.
-We have slighly changed the data message from our previous example from "hello_world" to "Hello World\n".
+We have slightly changed the data message from our previous example from "hello_world" to "Hello World\n".
 Both the string constant AND the expected output have been changed correctly, however we have forgotten to update the system call.
 The system call is still configured to print 11 characters of output instead of the new 12 byte "Hello World\n" that includes a newline character.